V-Sekai/manuals/decisions/20240325-fdb-sqlite-blender-godot.md

-# Proposed: Synchronizing Blender and FDB-SQLite for Proxy Movement
+# Draft: Synchronizing Blender and FDB-SQLite for Proxy Movement

 ## Context